Rock Island State Park (Tennessee): Industry and flooding

 The Bosson Mill, built around the time of the Civil War, was one of the first major mills to use the waterpower of the Great Falls Gorge.
 Water from the falls was used to power a grist mill on the mill's first floor and a carding factory on the second floor.
 Water was then diverted via flume to a sawmill downstream.
 The Bosson Mill, which was moderately profitable, was destroyed when the Caney Fork flooded in 1882.

 In 1881, the completion of a railroad brought larger industries to the area.
 In the mid-1880s, entrepreneur Asa Faulkner purchased the Bosson Mill property with plans to build a large cotton mill.
-Faulkner and several partners raised $30,000 dollars in capital and chartered the Falls City Cotton Mill Company in 1892.
+Faulkner and several partners raised $30,000 in capital and chartered the Falls City Cotton Mill Company in 1892.
 The company built a wheelhouse to harness the power from Great Falls and divert it to the cotton mill, higher up on the bluffs.
 The company also developed a small town for the mill's workers which became known as "Falls City."
 Along with the spring castle that still stands, the town had its own post office and general store.
 In 1902, however, the company met the same fate as the Bosson Mill when the Caney Fork flooded again.
 The mill was high enough to escape harm, but its wheelhouse was completely wiped out.
 The flood also destroyed the company's tollbridge, which spanned the river just upstream.
 The company abandoned the mill shortly thereafter and the town died out.

 In 1904, the Great Falls Power Company purchased the Great Falls property with plans to dam the Caney Fork and provide power to the Nashville area.
 The company built several coffer dams, all of which were destroyed when the river flooded in 1914.
 The company, which often struggled with finances, finally began construction on the Great Falls Hydroelectric Plant in 1915, and the dam went into operation in 1917.
 The Tennessee Electric Power Company (TEPCo) purchased the Great Falls Power Company in 1922, and tripled the dam's operating capacity.
 The Good Friday Flood of 1929, in which the Caney Fork reached record volumes, destroyed the dam's substation and flooded its powerhouse, but the dam held.
 In 1939, the TEPCO Dam was purchased by the Tennessee Valley Authority, which continues to operate it.